Above: Howe Browne, 2nd Marquess of Sligo,

 Southern Greece, August 1812.
-The Marquis of Sligo, laird of Westport House, Co.
+The Marquess of Sligo, laird of Westport House, Co.
 Mayo, rocked back on his heels and whistled appreciatively.

 Like all members of his class, he had enjoyed a classical education and was familiar with the wonders of ancient Greece.

 And now here he stood by the legendary burial chamber of Agamemnon, King of Mycenae, who commanded men such as Achilles and Ulysses during their epic war against the Trojans 3,500 years earlier.
 The pillars that commanded the entrance to Agamemnon’s tomb were spectacular works, giant columns of green marble decorated with zig-zag motifs.
 Such pillars, the Marquess mused, would look absolutely swell upon his stately pile back in Westport.

 Peter Howe Brown, 2nd Marquess of Sligo, was to pack an extraordinary amount into his 57 years on Earth.
 Born in 1788, some of his formative memories took place in the late summer of 1798 when French forces seized Westport House from his father and made it their base during the ill-fated rebellion of the United Irishman.

 He subsequently went from Eton to Cambridge where he befriended the poet Lord Byron.